CamFlow/examples/visicorn/README.md

 ## Many read one stat

-It should looks like many read, but with some unique patterns in the middle.
+It should looks like many read, but with some unique patterns in the middle (stat).

 [see code](many_read_one_stat.c)

 ## Many read socket thing

-Same as above, but should have a larger anomaly in the middle.
+Same as above, but should have a larger anomaly in the middle (socket: create, connect, send, recv).

 [see code](many_read_socket_things.c)